shoomkloom/dbmcp-server/README.md

 ## Overview

 This project allows you to quickly spin up a MongoDB MCP-compatible server without any local installation.
-It is designed to be used **online only** and integrates seamlessly with [app.dbmcp.me](https://app.dbmcp.me).
+It is designed to be used **online only** and integrates seamlessly with any ai agent.

-- **dbmcp-server**: Backend service that exposes MongoDB as an MCP server over the web.
+- **Server** (this repo): Backend service that exposes MongoDB as an MCP server over the web.
-- **dbmcp-app**: A companion frontend application that makes it easy to connect, configure, and interact with the server.
+- [**App**](https://github.com/shoomkloom/dbmcp-app): A companion frontend application that makes it easy to connect, configure, and interact with the server.

 Together, they provide a plug-and-play solution for using MongoDB as a knowledge and context provider inside AI-driven workflows.